 - Applicants may bring forward new information, be represented at no cost and present arguments in support of their application for disability benefits.
 The Board's appeal process is non-adversarial, which means that no one is arguing against the Veteran.

-    - Currently, the Board has 21 members (12 work out of major cities and conduct review hearings, while 9 conduct appeal hearings at VRAB's Head Office in Charlottetown).
+- Currently, the Board has 14 members (10 work out of major cities and conduct mainly review hearings, while 4 conduct mainly appeal hearings at VRAB's Head Office in Charlottetown).

 - Top 6 medical conditions at Review – number of hearings

 - post-traumatic stress disorder – 150

 - Top 6 medical conditions at Appeal - number of hearings

 - post-traumatic stress disorder – 36